 Often regarded as an excellent acting opportunity for little people, these days, the parts of dwarfs are usually played by teenagers or children; Disney has copyrighted its dwarf names, so pantomimes come up with their own.

-Comic elements are introduced by the Dame, who often portrays a housekeeper or cook, and Muddles, a palace servant or village.
-Snow White is the heroine, and other character are, of course, a handsome prince, a huntsman, who is often a henchman of the Queen to being with, but comes good in the end, and a gentle-hearted King, who is tricked and beguiled by his evil second wife.
+Comic elements are introduced by the Dame, who often portrays a housekeeper or cook, and Muddles, a palace servant or villager.
+Snow White is the heroine, and other characters are, of course, a handsome prince, a huntsman, who is often a henchman of the Queen to begin with, but comes good in the end, and a gentle-hearted King, who is tricked and beguiled by his evil second wife.

-The Magic Mirror is sometimes a person, or, more usually, a change for a theatre to show off its special effects!
+The Magic Mirror is sometimes a person, or, more usually, a chance for a theatre to show off its special effects!